pltommasino/ADM-HW3-Group19/README.md

 Finally the returned score takes into account all of the functions defined above, assigning weights to each score depending on its importance(description>title>...)

 ### 4. Visualizing the most relevant MSc degrees - UMUT
+In this part, we firtly used opensource geocoding api 'Geocoder'.
+By giving college names to API, we get latitude and longitude values for every college and added these values to ranked master degree dataframe.
+(You can see the last version of the data in the master_ranked_lat_lot.csv).
+After that, by using folium map library, we put these information on the map with the cost information and save this map as .html file. (university_map.html).

 ### 5. BONUS: More complex search engine

 ### 6. Command Line Question - UMUT

+In this section, we merged .tsv files with command line commands as merged_courses.tsv.
+After that we did some data exploration as question suggest and print those results on the terminal screen.
+We saved all these commands into CommandLine.sh file.

 ### 7. Algorithmic Question - PASQUALE and JACOPO